outdoteth/putty-v2/README.md

 ```
 Hello anon,
-would you like a cup of tea and a slice of pie while you read through?
+would you like a cup of tea and a slice of pie while you continue to read through?

              ;,'                     ,
      _o_    ;:;'     , ,               ;'